-Is podcasting even worthwhile?
+Is podcasting even worth it?

 Podcasts are becoming more popular with listeners every year.
 So it's no surprise that more and more companies are getting on track and starting their podcast.
 But are things already taken?
 Is it still worthwhile to start your show?

-What are the advantages of a podcast?
+What are the benefits of a podcast?

 Compared to a blog, your show has one or two advantages thanks to the audio format: